SangitaSharma1/rsb.io/content/posts/namedtuple-and-sqlalchemy-core.md

 starring role in many of my work and personal projects.
 OpenStack runs on SQLAlchemy.

-As much as the ORM helps me, sometimes SQLAlchemy Core is plenty for my the project of the moment.
+The ORM in SQLAlchemy is helpful for projects with complex relations and logic, but when there are only simple data types SQLAlchemy Core is often all you need.
 I have a few pieces of data that map to a table easily, and relations aren't important.
 For that case, the humble [collections.namedtuple][namedtuple] is invaluable.
 Declaring a namedtuple that matches column names is an easy way to add a little syntax sugar on top of